-Wichita Athlete Feeling Impact of Postponed 2020 Tokyo Paralympic Games
+Wichita athlete feeling impact of postponed 2020 Tokyo Paralympic Games

 And though Ratzlaff’s dreams are put on pause, he sees this as a time to stay healthy and become stronger.

-Raztlaff says, “It’s just an opportunity to work and get better and improve.”
+“It’s just an opportunity to work and get better and improve,” Raztlaff says.